What is Cholera?

-After a primary course, cholera protection lasts for about 2 years.
+- Two doses of Dukoral (3 doses for 2-5 years) provides 60-70% protection against severe cholera for up to 2 years.
 Boost with a single oral dose 2-5 years after primary course for cholera protection.
 If more than 5 years have passed the full primary course of two doses is required.

-Note: Although protection against ETEC diarrhoea is off-label use in Australia, ETEC protection only lasts 3 months.
+- Note: Although protection against ETEC diarrhoea is off-label use in Australia, ETEC protection only lasts 3 months.
 If continuing ETEC protection is required, boosting with a single dose after 3 months is advised.

 Possible Side Effects